unepwcmc/ProtectedPlanet/docker/pg-upgrade/README.md

 # Upgrading your local database: PostgreSQL 11 → 17

-**TL;DR** — local dev used to run PostgreSQL 11.7 / PostGIS 2.5.4 while staging runs 17.5 /
+**TL;DR** — local dev used to run PostgreSQL 11.7 / PostGIS 2.5.4 on `kartoza/postgis`.
-PostGIS 3.5.2.
+It now runs **PostgreSQL 17.5 / PostGIS 3.5.2 on `postgis/postgis`** — staging's exact
+versions, and the same image CI uses.
 Everyone has to upgrade their own database once.
 It takes about 10 minutes and does not reimport your data.

-Do it when you pull a branch where `docker-compose.yml` names `kartoza/postgis:17-3.5` and your `db` container refuses to start with **"incompatible data directory"**.
-That error means your volume still holds a PG11 cluster.
+Do it when you pull a branch where `docker-compose.yml` names `postgis/postgis:17-3.5` and `db` fails with **"database files are incompatible with server"** — that means your volume still holds a PG11 cluster.

 ## Run this